The FDA Is Considering Pulling Some Flavored E-Cigarettes From the Market

 “JUUL Labs will work proactively with FDA in response to its request.
 We are committed to preventing underage use of our product, and we want to be part of the solution in keeping e-cigarettes out of the hands of young people,” Juul spokesperson Victoria Davis said in a statement provided to TIME.
 “Our mission is to improve the lives of adult smokers by providing them with a true alternative to combustible cigarettes.
 Appropriate flavors play an important role in helping adult smokers switch.
 By working together, we believe we can help adult smokers while preventing access to minors, and we will continue to engage with the FDA to fulfill our mission.”

+A statement from Fontem Ventures, Blu’s parent company, says it is “evaluating today’s request and statement from the FDA.
+On youth access, we have common aims.
+We welcome the opportunity to demonstrate, and work with the FDA to further strengthen, our youth access prevention policies and procedures.”

-None of the other four companies contacted by the FDA immediately responded to TIME’s requests for comment.
+None of the other three companies contacted by the FDA immediately responded to TIME’s requests for comment.

 The FDA also sent more than 1,300 warning letters and fines to retailers found to be selling vapes to minors during an “undercover nationwide blitz” this summer.
 Additionally, 12 online retailers were found to be selling vaping products that were “misleadingly labeled and/or advertised e-liquids resembling kid-friendly food products,” in violation of an earlier order from the FDA, and were also slapped with warning letters, according to the announcement.